Arena Football Hall of Fame

-The Arena Football Hall of Fame is the official Hall of Fame of the Arena Football League (AFL).
+The Arena Football Hall of Fame was the official Hall of Fame of the Arena Football League (AFL).
 The inaugural class was announced in 1998 and the Hall was not formally organized until 2011.
 Prior to 2011, there were four classes: 1998-2000 and then another in 2002.
-The Arena Football Hall of Fame is the highest honor for players, coaches, and contributors involved in the AFL.
-The voting process consists of fans and current Hall of Fame members voting on the finalists.
-The finalists are selected by the League Office in which they collect ballots from the Arena Football Hall of Fame Advisory Board, a group which consisted of former players, executives, journalists and media personnel with a long-time involvement in the league.
-The league began to decline in 2015, so no Hall of Fame announcements have been made since this year.
+The voting process consisted of fans and current Hall of Fame members voting on the finalists.
+The finalists were selected by the League Office in which they collected ballots from the Arena Football Hall of Fame Advisory Board, a group which consisted of former players, executives, journalists and media personnel with a long-time involvement in the league.
+After its decline in 2015, the hall stopped inducting new classes.
 The league folded for a second time in 2019.
-After the league's second closure, ArenaFan, a long-running fan site, announced it had taken over operations of the Arena Football Hall of Fame.
+However, after the league's closure, ArenaFan, a long-running fan site, announced it had taken over operations of the Arena Football Hall of Fame.

 Qualifications

-In order to be nominated for the Arena Football Hall of Fame, a candidate must meet at least one of four criteria (as of 2015, depending upon whether he is being considered as a player, a coach, or a contributor).
-A player who has played after the 1989 season must have played a minimum of three seasons.
-A player must be retired for a minimum of three full seasons.
+In order to be nominated for the Arena Football Hall of Fame, a candidate must have met at least one of four criteria (as of 2015, depending upon whether he is being considered as a player, a coach, or a contributor).
+A player who had played after the 1989 season must have played a minimum of three seasons.
+A player had to be retired for a minimum of three full seasons.
 A coach must have been active for a minimum of five seasons but does not need to be retired.
-There is no minimum number of seasons required for contributors but rather contribution to the significant advancement of the AFL.
+There was no minimum number of seasons required for contributors but rather contribution to the significant advancement of the AFL in general.

 Location

-There is currently no physical location for the Arena Football Hall of Fame.
-Unlike the Pro Football Hall of Fame, there is not a museum associated with Arena Football, but there is, however, within the Pro Football Hall of Fame a relatively small exhibit that features the history of the Arena Football League.
+Even before ArenaFan's takeover, there was no physical location for the Arena Football Hall of Fame.
+However, within the Pro Football Hall of Fame, a small exhibit features the history of the Arena Football League.

 Ceremony and Hall of Fame Game

-Much like the Pro Football Hall of Fame, the Arena Football League has a weekend dedicated to the inductees and during a selected Hall of Fame Game the inductees will partake in a Hall of Fame ceremony.
-This ceremony takes place prior to the game and will feature highlights as well as speeches from each of the inductees.
-Recent Hall of Fame Games were aired on CBS Sports Network prior to the termination of the league's agreement with CBSN following the 2018 season.
+Much like the Pro Football Hall of Fame, the Arena Football League had a weekend dedicated to the inductees and during a selected Hall of Fame Game the inductees would partake in a Hall of Fame ceremony.
+The ceremony took place prior to the game and would feature highlights as well as speeches from each of the inductees.
+In later years, Hall of Fame Games were aired on CBS Sports Network prior to the termination of the league's agreement with CBSN following the 2018 season.

 Inductees

-The list is complete up to date 2014 Hall of Fame class.
+The list is complete up to date with the 2014 Hall of Fame class.